Veteran Services at FLCC

 Finger Lakes Community College recognizes the sacrifices of those who serve in the United States Armed Forces.
 We are grateful for the service student veterans provide to our country, and we are committed to making the transition from the military to the classroom a successful one.

 Military Friendly Campus

 FLCC has received the Military Friendly School designation from VIQTORY every year since 2014.
-We earned gold status for the first time in 2022, placing FLCC in the top 20% of award recipients.

 We provide veteran support services within three areas:

 - Securing as much college credit as possible for military services and training.

 - Delivering maximum benefits to student veterans and their dependents.

 Veterans can save tuition dollars and classroom time!
 Your service in the military may have earned you college credit.
 Finger Lakes Community College awards military students credit toward a degree based on training, coursework, and occupational specialty.

 If you are a veteran that recently relocated to New York State but are unable to get a Certificate of Residence, you may still qualify for in-state tuition.